Browsed by

 I had a short but focused session last night.
 My initial goal was to capture Mars and Uranus with the planetary camera but the supermoon made things a bit difficult.
 I hope to revisit these planets later this year.

 The summer triangle is slowly moving away from my usual observation sights so I’ll need to say my goodbyes soon to Vega, Deneb and Altair.
-New other prominent objects are showing up now, such as the lovely Pleiads.
+New other prominent objects are showing up now, such as the lovely Pleiades.

 I decided to have one last look at M57 and took an almost 4 minute exposure with the ZWO224MC.